Ameobea/paper_parser/README.md

 It can be downloaded from here: https://pypi.python.org/pypi/PyPDF2/1.25.1

 To install it, navigate to the extracted folder and run the command "python setup.py install" which will install the utility on the machine.

+#### Flask
+This is used to create the webserver that hosts the split pdfs, parsed text, and manual review modules.
+In order to install it, follow the process on this page: http://flask.pocoo.org/docs/0.10/installation/

+It boils down to the following:

+`pip install Flask`